RubenCentenoRoman/Optimizing-Business-with-Gaming-Behavior-Analytics/README.md

 ### Geographic and Demographic Distribution:

-- 40% of players are from the USA.
+- 40% of the players are from the USA.
 - 60% of players are male.
-- The most notable age group is 28-31 years old, making up 12% of the player base.
+- The most notable age group is 28–31 years old, making up 12% of the player base.

 ### Genre Insights: